The-Politico/politico-elections/docs/source/data.rst

 Results
 -------

-To make our results as fast as possible, we do the bare minimum processing on election night results from the AP API.
-The structure contains the bare minimum keys needed to marry results to the wider context provided by our app.
+To process our results as fast as possible, we do the bare minimum data manipulation on election night results from the AP API.
+The structure contains just the basic keys needed to marry results to the wider context provided by our app.
 This data is baked out as ``./results.json`` when publishing.

 .. code-block:: javascript
   :caption: **results.json**